Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY OBTAINING THE HAMILTONIAN PARAMETERS

 where $\xi_i(t)$ represents the coherent displacement (classical response) of mode $i$ induced by the applied modulations, obtained from the damped Heisenberg equation of motion (refer to Appendix \ref{sec:app_dfh}),

-Here, $\kappa_i$ is the damping rate of mode $i$.
+Here, $\kappa_i$ is the total damping rate of mode $i$, which can include both external loading through the drive ports and internal material loss modeled in the simulation.
 The displacement transformation effectively shifts away the coherent classical component in the ladder operators, leaving them with only the quantum fluctuations around the classical trajectories.
 Using the solution to Eq.~(\ref{eq:dfh-HEOM}), the full displaced-frame Hamiltonian becomes

 where $A_k(t) = \sum_{i=1}^N\elementdepsymbol{\beta}{J}{ki}\left(\xi_i(t)+\xi_i^*(t)\right)+\elementdepsymbol{\mathcal{F}}{J}{k}(t)$ is the phase displacement on the $k$-th junction.
 Considering the linearized circuit, where the Josephson junctions are taken as linear inductors of inductance $\elementdepsymbol{L}{J}{k}$, a key observation is that the value of $\langle a_i + a_i^\dagger\rangle$ is zero in this displaced frame.
 Hence, $A_k(t)$ can be obtained from microwave simulations as the phase across the $k$-th linearized junction.
 It is also important to note that, while the beginning Hamiltonian in Eq.~\eqref{eq:dfh-Hamiltonian-lin-nl} is specific to the gauge choice, $A_k(t)$ is gauge-invariant as it represents the physical observable of the (linearized) Josephson phase under drive (see discussion in Appendix~\ref{app:disp_invariance}).